ChewKeanHo/license-cos/README.md

 8. Added global vendors (e.g. datacenter) Sensitive Data limitation of liability; AND
 9. Added judiciary minimal damage values limitation of liability; AND
-10. Expanded grant clauses into Creative Commons' rights categories.
+10. Expanded grant clauses into Creative Commons' rights categories; AND
+11. Added geographical indicator coverage; AND
+12. Added protected geographical indicator coverage; AND
+13. Added protected designation indicator coverage; AND
+14. Added industrial design use coverage; AND
+15. Added integrated circuit layout design use coverage; AND
+16. Added trade secret use coverage.